DenisSubbota/gascan_lab_vagrant/README.md

 - Replication users and monitoring users are created automatically.
 - Replication is set up automatically during provisioning.
 - The monitor node manages SSH keys and can orchestrate the environment.
+- ProxySQL nodes are clustered and pre-configured to route to all MySQL backends.
 - **Environment variables for the `percona` user are set in `.bashrc` by the Ansible playbook.
 For non-interactive commands, use `sudo -u percona -i <command>` to ensure the environment is loaded.**

 ## Monitor Node Provisioning & Secrets